The days, weeks and months after an ADHD diagnosis are often filled by confusion, overwhelming stress, and information overload.

 Luckily, there is a new (and free) online tool by Esteem that guides you through each of the steps.

-Simply go to chooseesteem.com, sign up, set up a profile for your child and the system walks you through the process of better understanding your child’s unique symptom profile and deciding where to start working with your child.
+Simply go to chooseesteem.com, sign up, set up a profile for your child with ADHD and the system walks you through the process of better understanding your child’s unique symptom profile and deciding where to start working with your child.
+The ADHD diagnosis in children can vary from child to child.

 Even better, the assessments Esteem uses to help you track and monitor are the same tests your child’s doctor uses.